2009/02/28

 Another - likely more relevant - possibility would be to reinforce the psychological impact of a tank battalion's assault with such an acoustic tool (or a company's, this depends on the willingness to concentrate forces).

 The effect would be greatest on groups with small or no cohesion and poor or no leadership.
-Psychological weapons that instill fear have proven especially effective against ill-organized African troops, unmotivated or poorly-led forces in the past.
+Psychological weapons that instil fear have proven especially effective against ill-organised African troops, unmotivated or poorly-led forces in the past.

-Such actions and tools don't help much against well-organized, disciplined, well-led troops that were hardened against the effects of combat in training.
+Such actions and tools don't help much against well-organised, disciplined, well-led troops that were hardened against the effects of combat in training.

 It's possible to vaccinate troops against tank panic by issuing anti-tank weapons and by having the troops in trenches being overrun by tanks in training, for example.